zachlai23/RLSpaceInvaders/docs/final.md

 - ChatGPT (OpenAI) was used as a support tool for discussion and clarification of reinforcement learning concepts (e.g., PPO training dynamics and experiment design).
 - It was also used for minor editing and language polishing of written explanations in the report.
 - ChatGPT was used for coding assistance and debugging with the DQN and QRDQN implementation, testing, and recording.
+- Claude Code was used for assisting with the development of the Rainbow DQN.
 - AI tools were not used to generate the final PPO implementation, experimental code, or evaluation results.
 - All algorithm implementations, experiments, plots, and analysis were written and executed by the author.